Elliptic dimers on minimal graphs and genus 1 Harnack curves: Family of elliptic Kasteleyn operators

 \begin{rem} \leavevmode Let us briefly discuss the hypotheses of this proposition. \begin{enumerate} \item As explained in detail in Section~\ref{sec:periodic}, when~$\Gs$ is~$\ZZ^2$-periodic and~$\mapalpha$ is chosen such that~$\K[t]$ is a periodic Kasteleyn operator, the associated spectral curve is a Harnack curve~\cite{KO:Harnack,KOS}, of geometric genus 1, parameterized by the torus~$\TT(q)$.
 By maximality of Harnack curves, the real locus of this spectral curve has two connected components, and hence, so should the real locus of~$\TT(q)$.
-This happens if and only if~$\TT(q)$ is a rectangular torus, \emph{i.e.}, if~$\tau$ is pure imaginary.
-Therefore, at least in the~$\ZZ^2$-periodic case, the proposition above does not hold unless~$\tau$ is pure imaginary. \item By the proof above, if~$\tau$ is pure imaginary and~$t$ lies in~$\RR+\frac{\pi}{2}\tau$, then the argument of~$\K[t]_{\ws,\bs}$ is given by~$\arg(e^{2i\beta}-e^{2i\alpha})$ up to gauge equivalence.
-Furthermore, if~$\Gs$ is minimal and~$\mapalpha$ belongs to~$X_\Gs$, then this argument satisfies Kasteleyn's condition.
-Actually~\cite[Theorem~31]{BCdT:immersion} proves that if~$\Gs$ is non-minimal, then there is no half-angle map such that $\frac{\pi}{2}+\arg(e^{2i\beta}-e^{2i\alpha})$ satisfies Kasteleyn's condition.
+This happens if and only if~$\TT(q)$ is a rectangular torus, \emph{i.e.}, iff~$\tau$ {belongs to $i\RR_{>0}$}.
+Therefore, at least in the~$\ZZ^2$-periodic case, the proposition above does not hold unless~{$\tau\in i\RR_{>0}$}. \item By the proof above, if~$\tau$ {belongs to $i\RR_{>0}$} and~$t$ lies in~$\RR+\frac{\pi}{2}\tau$, then the argument of~$\K[t]_{\ws,\bs}$ is given by~$\arg(e^{2i\beta}-e^{2i\alpha})$ up to gauge equivalence.
+Furthermore, if~$\Gs$ is minimal and~$\mapalpha$ belongs to~$X_\Gs$, {then~$\mapalpha$ belongs to the space~$K_\Gs$ of maps such that} this argument satisfies Kasteleyn's condition.
+Actually~\cite[Theorem~31]{BCdT:immersion} proves that if~$\Gs$ is non-minimal, then~{$K_\Gs$ is empty.
+In other words,} there is no half-angle map such that~$\arg(e^{2i\beta}-e^{2i\alpha})$ satisfies Kasteleyn's condition.
 Therefore, minimal graphs form the largest class of bipartite planar graphs where the above argument can be applied. \end{enumerate} \end{rem}